johnsca/odoo-charm/README.md

 Make sure you change the management password after you have created your database.

+# Configuration

+If you want to install a different Odoo version, all you need to do is set the `install_sources` configuration parameter to point to a different repository and possibly also change `install_keys` to set the relevant signing key as well.

 ## Known Limitations and Issues

-This charm does not support scale-out at the moment.
+This charm does not support scale-out yet.

 # Contact Information